Exile

 I stand as my family transports away.

-It feels strange to fly this way.
+It feels strange to fly like this, but the armbands are fast enough.

-Before long, Keela and I approach the watchtower.
+Before long, Keela and I approach the Watchtower.

-I look down at the watchtower deck.
+I look down at the Watchtower deck.

-Berek’s parents are charging the crystal.
+Berek’s parents are busy charging the crystal.

 His father is the flow master, so he begins.